aroute/roct/README.md

 The solution integrates with IBM File or Block storage provisioner (for managed-hosted Classic OpenShift cluster) and NFS provisioner (for Technology Zone's Classic OpenShift cluster).
 The integration with Virtual Private Cloud (VPC) with OpenShift Data Foundation (ODF) is forthcoming.

-📝 For the initial setup, this solution assumes you already have `oc`, `kubectl` client available on system path and VS Code installed (Mac/Windows/Linux).
+📝 For the initial setup, this solution assumes you already have `oc`, `kubectl` client available on the system path and VS Code installed (Mac/Windows/Linux).

 ## ⛔️ Choose one: Manual or Automated